Baarrbb/inception/README.md

 `listen = 0.0.0.0:9000` : Defines the IP address and port on which php-fpm will listen for incoming FastCGI requests.
 It will listen on all network interfaces on port 9000, the one used to communicate between our *wordpress* container and *nginx* container.

 `pm = dynamic` : specifies the process manager type. `dynamic` means php-fpm will manage the number of child processes dynamically based on the following settings.
-With this process management, there will be always at least 1 children.
+With this process management, there will be always at least 1 child.

 `pm.max_children = 5` : sets the maximum number of children that can be alive at the same time.
 This limits the total number of concurrent requests that can be handled.